Even if Serbia

 in the country of origin or in the country where it performs the business.
 The avoidance is made trough exemption (when there is no tax paid in Serbia

 ) or through credit (when the paid tax is deducted in the foreign country).
 The double tax agreements between Serbia

 and the above-mentioned participant countries mention smaller withholding taxes

 imposed on royalties, dividends, and interests, but there are situations in which such taxes

 are non-existent, being influenced by the amount of participation in the Serbian enterprises or subsidiaries

-Company owners in Serbia are obliged to demonstrate to the authorities that the taxes have been paid in the home country, especially if they own at least 25% of the shares in a business with origins from Malta, Austria, Libya, Ireland, Qatar, Estonia, or Spain.
+Yes, company owners in Serbia are obliged to demonstrate to the authorities that the taxes have been paid in the home country, especially if they own at least 25% of the shares in a business with origins from Malta, Austria, Libya, Ireland, Qatar, Estonia, or Spain.
 In such cases, the dividends are taxed at a 5% rate.
 As for countries like Egypt and Belgium, the withholding tax is set at 10%.
 Belarus is subject to a withholding tax of 8%, but there are also exemptions for states like Germany, Sweden, Finland, the Netherlands, and France.
-The countries which are part of the double taxation agreements with Serbia are subject to taxes of royalties not exceeding 10%.
+The countries which are part of the double taxation agreements with Serbia are subject to taxes on royalties not exceeding 10%.

 What are the returns of double tax treaties signed with Serbia?

 Entrepreneurs from abroad who want to expand their portfolios by incorporating companies in Serbia